Is Drinking Alcohol Bad For Your Eyes?

 Maintain a healthy diet, packed full of vitamins

-There are various vitamins for dry eyes that you can make part of a balanced diet to improve your eye health.
-These include Vitamin C and Omega 3, which can help reduce eye fatigue and chronic Dry Eye symptoms.
-[13] Check out our blog to read more about Dry Eye and vitamins: 6 Vitamins for Dry Eyes
+There are various vitamins that you can make part of a balanced diet to improve your eye health.
+These include Vitamin C and Omega 3, which can help reduce eye fatigue and chronic Dry Eye symptoms.[13]
+Check out our blog to read more about Dry Eye and vitamins: 6 Vitamins for Dry Eyes

 Stop smoking